 - Many other CWSAA members are investing in more energy efficient facilities, lifts and equipment.

 - We are committed to engaging in climate change advocacy at the federal and provincial level.

-The original version of this policy was approved by the CWSAA Board at the February 4, 2015 CWSAA Board Meeting.
+The original version of this position statment was approved by the CWSAA Board at the February 4, 2015 CWSAA Board Meeting.

-An updated version of this policy was approved by the CWSAA Board at the July 28, 2015 CWSAA Board Meeting.
+An updated version of this position statement was approved by the CWSAA Board at the July 28, 2015 CWSAA Board Meeting.